CMLPlatform/ramascene/docs/source/frontend.rst

 * **filterCaseInsensitive()** : this function will return true if the inputValue and the treeNode label are the same text when ignoring the upper- or lowercase.

 Most noticeable derived classes of FilterableMultiSelectDropdownTree are **ProductFilterableMultiSelectDropdownTree** and **RegionFilterableMultiSelectDropdownTree**.
-The ProductFilterableMultiSelectDropdownTree overrides the render() function to add buttons for quickly select all items on one of the three tree levels.
+The ProductFilterableMultiSelectDropdownTree overrides the render() function to add buttons for quickly select all items on one of its three tree levels.
 The ProductFilterableMultiSelectDropdownTree component also implements the handleOnChange super class function which keeps care that a user doesn't mix selecting items from different tree levels.
 The RegionFilterableMultiSelectDropdownTree also implements the handleOnChange super class function.
 It will take care of selecting only total/continent/country items depending on the 'Geographic aggregation level'.
-If Country aggregation level is chosen and a continent is selected, then select all countries of that continent instead.
+If Country aggregation level is chosen and a continent is selected, then it selects all countries of that continent instead.
-If Continent aggregation level is chosen and counties are selected, then select the continents to which these countries belong instead.
+If Continent aggregation level is chosen and countries are selected, then it selects the continents to which these countries belong instead.